 Permitted & light development

-There are three key areas of property improvements that fall under permitted and light development bridging loans and can benefit you:
+There are three key areas of property improvements that fall under permitted and light development loans and can benefit you:

 - Refurbishing: When a buyer looks to improve the overall quality, and therefore value, of a property.